Lane Thomas Player Props: Nationals vs. Braves

 Lane Thomas At The Plate (2022)

-- Thomas had a hit in 85 of 146 games a year ago, with multiple hits in 30 of those games.
+- Thomas got a hit in 85 of 146 games a season ago, with multiple hits in 30 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.